andria-joseph/Grade-Book-Database/README.md

 11. Compute the grade for a student;
 12. Compute the grade for a student, where the lowest score for a given category is dropped.

+The Source code is and commands for tasks 4-12 are in tables.sql file.
 The submission is based on the ER diagram below:

 ![ERdiagram](https://github.com/andria-joseph/Grade-Book-Database/assets/104771992/3b206cfd-f02e-4aef-a8a5-9c79d7303f2c)